Is it Raining Vendors During Your RFP Season?

-Are you currently hearing crickets while hosting group vendor calls and wonder why no one is asking intelligent, thought provoking questions?
+Are you currently hearing crickets while hosting group vendor calls and wonder why no one is asking intelligent, thought-provoking questions?
 Hosting group vendor calls is a bad idea, for everyone involved.
 Vendors are likely to remain quiet out of fear of tipping their hand to the competition.
-Make it a best practice to nix the group calls all together and focus on communicating with vendors individually.
+Make it a best practice to nix the group calls altogether and focus on communicating with vendors individually.

 We agree with Tony and recommend limiting the competition pool to less than five vendors.
 This ensures you’ll get quality questions over quantity.
 And the truth is, people matter.
 RFPs should be used to evaluate not only vendor capabilities but also the potential working relationship between you and the chosen vendor’s employees/associates/team.